I often see people calling themselves a “writer” for no reason other than they occasionally write things.

 So I’ll give you a minute to think about all the errors here…

-Firstly, the numbers are not labeled consistently.
+Firstly, the numbers are not labelled consistently.
 Secondly, the headings are sometimes sentences, sometimes headings, sometimes capitalized, and sometimes not punctuated.
 Thirdly, #3 is not following the same structure- “cats” instead of “they”.
 Finally, #4 is not a “reason” why cats are great.

 Here is how this outline should be edited: